 Most IT MSPs can provide routine services such as network monitoring and help desk services.
 Fewer of them can provide quality IT consultant services.
 An even smaller subset of IT MSPs can provide quality advice for business and IT strategy.

 Do you desire your IT Managed Services Provider to perform as an IT partner, with a vested interest in the success of your business?
 If so, you need to understand the candidate MSP’s capacity to provide quality strategic advice.
 Below we list a few specific topics to discuss with your (potential) IT MSP.
 You can read about these topics in more detail from the previous CIS posts highlighted below.

 CIS Blog Post: How and Why IT Should Support Business Strategy Development key points:

 - Collaboration: Effective business and IT strategies should align to promote collaboration between internal departments and between your business and your customers.
-Collaboration promotes continual process improvement and also improves production efficiency and profitability.
+Collaboration promotes continuous process improvement and also improves production efficiency and profitability.
 A qualified IT Consultant or IT MSP should have no problem describing for you how to various elements of an IT system promote collaboration.

 - Knowledge: To help you develop sound business and IT strategy, an IT MSP or IT Consultant needs to understand your business.
-This includes solid understanding of your business workflow as well as current industry knowledge of accounting, finance, and IT operations.
+This includes a solid understanding of your business workflow as well as current industry knowledge of accounting, finance, and IT operations.